MosheL2680/Library/README.md

           - `books.js`: JavaScript code for books.html functionality.
           - `customers.js`: JavaScript code for customers.html functionality.
           - `loans.js`: JavaScript code for loans-.html functionality.
           - `utils.js`: JavaScript jeneric functions for all files.
+        - `img/` : Subdirectory for images.
       - `html/`: A directory containing HTML files for the web interface.
   - `screenshots/`: A directory for storing screenshots of the project.
   - `readme.md`: This README file.